Dorset Joint Railway

 This page deals specifically with a particular type of 'Wrong-Road' Signal used on the Somerset & Dorset Joint Railway (S&DJR).
 General information about the different types of S&DJR signals and signal arms can be found in a separate RailWest page on S&DJR Signals.

-The S&DJR 'wrong-road' signals were all 'lower quadrant' signals, where the arm was lowered to indicate 'proceed'.
+The S&DJR 'wrong-road' signals were all 'lower quadrant' signals, where the arm was lowered to indicate 'proceed' - click here for a sketch of the arm dimensions based on a surviving example.
 In the 'on' position (with the arm horizontal) a red light was exhibited.
 Some records suggest that these signals showed a purple light when in the 'off' position as an alternative to green, but in the absence of suitable colour photographs it has been difficult to clarify this point.
 Certainly a surviving example has the usual 'blue' glass used to provide a 'green' indication in conjunction with the yellow of an oil-lit signal lamp.

 As there were examples of this pattern of signal at Midford and Evercreech Junction, two locations which were popular with railway photographers, they do appear in many pictures of the S&DJR.
 Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling than is justified really by their actual limited presence on the line.
 Research so far indicates that only 5 examples of these 'wrong-road' signals existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure of most of the S&DJR in 1966.